HITECHCRIME/HC_SG206_Cult_of_Residue_Killlxv_MOTHNODE/README.md

-so it's all forgiven count your blessings rest in fervent fever till I make it back seer had a vision but seer never sees all that is in life i can cast a spell every day I'm nearer to the drop of blood on the wall
+so it's all forgiven count your blessings rest in fervent fever till I make it back seer had a vision but he never sees it all i can cast a spell in your life's name every day I'm nearer to the drop of blood on the wall only thing i say is shame

 before i made (it to) the top